jina-ai/dashboard/README.md

 <img src=".github/.README_images/2859cc17.png?raw=true" alt="log server settings" width="80%">
 </p>

- - You should now be able to see the log stream and flow visualization.
+ - You should now be able to see the log stream and flowChart visualization.

 # Self-hosted Dashboard
 You can also use a self-hosted dashboard instance locally.